Best Practices for eCommerce Payments

 Whether you’re using Square’s API or one of our partners, accepting eCommerce payments is a great way to establish or grow your business.
 It’s also important to take additional precautions on these types of orders to prevent fraud and disputes.
 Even a successful payment could be from a card that hasn’t yet been reported as stolen or compromised.

-Be Cautious of Requests for Immediate or Expedited Delivery
+Be Cautious of Requests for Immediate or Expedited Shipping

-Additionally you can check to see if the delivery address is a private address.
-Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend shipping to them.
+Additionally you can check to see if the shipping address is a private or residential address.
+Mail drop locations such as Australia Post stores or freight forwarders are commonly associated with fraud and we do not recommend shipping to them.